Krakow is a great city for vegans and vegetarians. This vegan Krakow guide will show you where to find the best vegan food places in the city.

 It’s a great place to chill out in the garden with a book.
 Though the location is very central, it feels peaceful and quiet.

 Hariprasad Samoas & Curry – Vegan Indian food in Krakow

 A popular little vegan Indian eatery close to the river and to Wawel Castle.

 The menu is on the wall and includes typical Indian dishes such as dal, rice and chapati, samosas and mango lassi.

-The space small space with a few seats and a really fast service.
+It’s a small space with a few seats and a really fast service.

 Momo – Tibetan vegetarian restaurant

-The menu is on the board in both English and polish.
+The menu is on the board in both English and Polish.
 It includes soups, stews, masala dosa, pancakes and dumplings, and it even tells you how long you’ll have to wait for your meal….